 A water filter is a very useful gadget for backpacking, hiking and mountaineering because it allows you to treat water from rivers, streams, lakes and other sources.
 Note that even far away from civilization, many water sources may not be safe due to fecal contamination from cattle, wild animals and people.
 If you have a water filter, you can carry less water in your backpack which will enable you to hike faster and easier due to the lighter load.
 Check out our article How much water to take on a hiking trip to learn more about hiking hydration.

 Every water filter has a cartridge which catches bacteria and protozoa.
 The cartridge should be cleaned regularly and replaced after some time (usually after filtering 1000 liters or more).
 Many water filters also feature activated carbon which reduces contaminants such as pesticides and chemicals.
 However, water filters do not remove viruses (rotavirus, norovirus etc.) as these are too small to be caught in the filter.
 Viruses in water are especially common in third world countries, and if you are planning to go backpacking or hiking in such countries, a water purifier is probably a better option for you.
 Water purifiers work in a similar manner to water filters, but also feature chemicals or UV light technology to eliminate viruses.
+Read more about the difference between water filters and water purifiers in in this blog post from MSR.

 If you have a backpacking stove, you can also make water drinkable by simply boiling it.
 This method is not optimal because it requires a lot of time (the water needs to cool down before you pour it into a hydration bladder or a water bottle), but it is completely safe.